Encyclopedia of Yugoslavia: First edition

 The first edition consists of 8 volumes, issued from 1955 to 1971.
 It was printed in 30,000 copies.

 Second edition

 Work on the second edition started in 1980, but was not finished due to the Yugoslav wars.
 Only 6 of 12 planned volumes appeared.

 The main Serbo-Croatian Latin alphabet edition has been translated into 5 additional language-alphabet combinations:

 The Macedonian and Albanian variants were the first encyclopedias published in the respective languages.

+Critical scholarly reception

+Lawrence S. Thompson reviewed the work as follows: "The first volume (A-Bosk) of the new Encyclopedia of Yugoslavia deserves attention not only as an important general reference work on Yugoslavia but also for the very extensive attention devoted to libraries, historical bibliography, archives, and other related subjects."